Thursday, November 28, 2024

 I. Problems with 1924 William C. Walsh Article

 The most serious problem begins with the Walsh article itself.
-The sole source for O’Dell’s claims with respect to 1842 is a single paragraph from a news article by William C. Walsh (1836-1924) published in 1924, and in particular a single sentence in that paragraph.
+The sole source for O’Dell’s claims with respect to the camp in 1842 is a single paragraph from a news article by William C. Walsh (1836-1924) published in 1924, and in particular a single sentence in that paragraph (we'll look at another article by Mary Smith Mitchell published in 1905 later).

 Here’s the entirety of what Walsh said about the Tonkawa camp as published in the newspaper: